mintlayer/mintlayer-core/wallet/wallet-rpc-daemon/docs/RPC.md

 ### Method `address_sweep_spendable`

-Sweep all spendable coins or tokens from an address or addresses specified in `from_addresses` or all addresses from this account if all is set to true, to a given destination address.
+Sweep all spendable coins or tokens from an address or addresses specified in `from_addresses` or all addresses from this account if all is set to true, to the given destination address.
 Either 1 or more addresses need to be specified in `from_addresses` with all set to false, or `from_addresses` needs to be empty and all set to true.

 Spendable coins are any coins that are not locked, and tokens that are not frozen or locked.
 The wallet will automatically calculate the required fees